 An external auditor is appointed by the supervisory board upon the recommendation of the audit committee and nomination by the board of directors, and the auditor is identical for all companies in the group.
 The external auditor performs the statutory confirmation of the financial information provided by the companies in their public financial statements.
-The external auditor presents each year to the audit committee a plan for the audit work.
+The external auditor presents each year the principal aspects of a plan for the conduct of the audit.
 The external auditor attends meetings of the board of directors at which the annual accounts are reviewed and also meetings of the audit committee where the accounts are reviewed.